ocaml-sf/learn-ocaml-corpus/exercises/hferee/1.4_conditionals/descr.md

 **Question 1.**

-For each of the following expressions, give its value, or `Erreur` if it doesn't make sense.
+For each of the following expressions, give its value, or `Error` if it doesn't make sense.

 ```ocaml